June 21, 2014: Nicole Baran’s Stanford Daily Op-Ed

 Seneca International Interview with Nicole Baran

-Executive Director, Nicole Baran, highlighted by Seneca International about best practices at Universities.
+Executive Director, Nicole Baran, interviewed by Seneca International about best practices at Universities.

 Read the full interview: click here

 Executive Director, Nicole Baran, featured on Maestro Market.